t-edson/P65Pas/README.md

     ;Load 3 to Acumulator
     LDA #03
     RTS
-  end
+  end;
 end;
 ```

-ASM blocks are not instructions, that's why they are not finished with ";".
-It lets the ASM block, to be included in almost any place of the source code, like a comment.
+ASM blocks are like instructions and they must be finished with ";".

 WARNING: Changing some register used by compiler, inside an ASM block, can generate errors in compilation or in the code compiled.